The Honors Advantage

 Are you ready for a challenge?

 As a member of our selective Ithaca College honors program, you’ll feed your curiosity and expand your perspectives in an intellectual community of students from every school at IC.
 You’ll have access to unique coursework, travel opportunities, and learning experiences with faculty and peers who never stop asking questions.
+After exploring these pages check out the IC Honors Blog for the day-to-day buzz of the program.

 Explore the tabs below to learn more about the program features and requirements: